Tools4everBV/HelloID-Conn-Prov-Source-Skyward-Qmlativ-Employees/README.md

 Note: Ensure that the Skyward API Server has been installed.
 Refer to the Skyward documentation for more information. https://support.skyward.com/DeptDocs/Corporate/IT%20Services/Public%20Website/Technical%20Information/system/current_requirements/Api%20Server%20Launch%20kit.pdf

-To create a Secured User account within the Skyward database for your ClassLink Roster Server follow these steps below:
+To create a Secured User account within the Skyward database follow these steps below:
  1. Browse to “Product Setup – Skyward Contact Access – Secured User”.
  2. Click Add.
  3. Click the Organization button.